n3ird4/TryHackMe/ctf/techsupp0rt1.md

 |->

 ```
-- Ok so the magical formula was pretty easy thanks to https://gchq.github.io/CyberChef/ I was able to get the admin pass in plaintext!
+- The "magical formula" was easy to find thanks to the awesome tool https://gchq.github.io/CyberChef/ !
-- So what am I looking for :D probably a way to escalte on Subrion CMS security breach.
+- So what am I looking for now ? :D probably a way to escalte on Subrion CMS security breach.
-- He took me a while to figure out where the panel exactly was, as I was blindly folllwing my gobuster/feroxbuster/dirb results
+- It took me a while to figure out where the panel exactly was, as I was blindly following my gobuster/feroxbuster/dirb whatever results

 <details>
   <summary>Click to reveal the admin pass!</summary>